 Make sure that the water source( for example inverted water bottle) is lifted above the bedding to avoid water being polluted.

 Also, make sure that the bottle is not leaking and in case it happens drain and dry that area.
 One other thing to always check is the nozzle, it can get stuck from time to time and your guinea pig is trying to get the water but not getting any.
 So always check that the water level and that bottle is working properly.

 Guinea Pigs Medical conditions (as a cause for not eating)

-Pregnancy can be very threatening to the guinea pig and one of the things you have to pay attention during pregnancy is that your Cavy is eating.
-It can happen that she is feeling uncomfortable and lose appetite due to her condition so make sure she is eating properly.
+Pregnancy can be a very risky period for the guinea pig and one of the things you have to pay attention to during pregnancy is that your Cavy is eating.
+It can happen that she is feeling uncomfortable and losing appetite due to her condition so make sure she is eating properly.

 Ketones are a byproduct of metabolism and when at normal levels help the body to function normally.
 Ketosis usually happens when the liver produces too many ketones, this condition is also known as pregnancy toxemia

 According to the Pet MD site